plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 We know that any observed "reasoning" in language models is due to behaviors learned in training.
 These tests are assessing their abilities to answer correctly in a single inference, which is both impressive and completely unrealistic.
 AI products are going to have access to memory, tools, multiple inferences, and more.
 They're going to be interacting with humans in social settings, not trying to answer questions about hypothetical stories.
 Humans and agents are much more complex than that.

-I'm reminded of a time when people were upset at the inability to interpret features learned by neural networks.
+There was a time when people were upset at the inability to interpret features learned by neural networks.
 People have mostly moved on from that limitation in favor of the improved performance, so maybe it's time to do the same here.
 It follows the design philosophy of DSPy to abstract away the need to manipulate explicit prompts and examples to improve performance on a task.
 The examples it settled on were learned — DSPy worked exactly how it's supposed to.
 Deep learning uses neurons in a network to learn latent, arbitrary features optimized against an objective.
 The abstraction has just moved up a layer to the space of prompts that can be used to optimize against an objective.

 Thus, the ability to achieve near `gpt-4-turbo` performance (and sometimes exceed it) with a "less powerful" language model that just learns the right examples to seed its generations is incredibly significant.
 If it can be done in these narrow tasks, it follows that there exists a vast space of other tasks this can be done for.
 Humans have nearly [[User State is State of the Art | infinite "states"]] to make ToM predictions about, so we're going to have to be able to do this repeatedly in order to effectively learn and update our models over time.

-I'd like to thank [Jacob Van Meter](https://www.linkedin.com/in/jacob-van-meter-nc/) for his significant contributions to this project, Omar Khattab and the [DSPy](https://dspy-docs.vercel.app/) team, as well as the [OpenToM](https://github.com/seacowx/OpenToM) authors for moving the ToM space forward.
+Major thanks go to [Jacob Van Meter](https://www.linkedin.com/in/jacob-van-meter-nc/) for his significant contributions to this project, Omar Khattab and the [DSPy](https://dspy-docs.vercel.app/) team, as well as the [OpenToM](https://github.com/seacowx/OpenToM) authors for moving the ToM space forward.
 You can see all of our code and data [here](https://github.com/vintrocode/dspy-opentom/tree/main).

 This is just the beginning of our exploration into these topics.
 To stay up to date, sign up to receive our [release notes](https://plasticlabs.typeform.com/honchoupdates?typeform-source=blog.plasticlabs.ai).
 Or if you already know you're going to want ToM insights to personalize your AI application, join the waitlist for our [private beta](https://plasticlabs.typeform.com/honchobeta?typeform-source=honcho.dev).